expo/expo/docs/pages/preview/eas-update/debug-updates.md

 title: Debugging updates
 ---

-It's incredibly important to be able to tell the current state of your app at any given time.
+It's important to be able to tell the current state of our app at any given time.
 EAS Update was built with this in mind.
 Once you know which updates are running on which builds, we can make changes so that our apps are in the state we expect and desire.

 ## Inspecting the state of deployments